droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>As the road curves around the edge of the mountain, the right-hand cliffs fall away, leaving a sheer drop to a wooded ravine below.
 The road, now barely ten feet wide, bends up ahead, doubling back around this ravine before plunging dramatically and winding around a smaller mountain peak. </p>
 </div>

-If one of the players has a passive Wisdom (Perception) score of 14 or higher, or if one of the players makes a successful DC 14 Wisdom (Perception) check, add:
+If one of the players successfully Searches and passes DC 20 Perception check, add:

 <div class="description">
 <p>You see three gray-furred shadows dart through the underbrush ahead.
 Two more flicker at the edge of your vision, just behind you.</p>
 </div>

-If one of the players has a passive Wisdom (Perception) score of 18 or higher, or if one of the players makes a successful DC 18 Wisdom (Perception) check, add:
+If one of the players passes DC 25 Perception check, add:

 <div class="description">
 <p>A sixth lurks in the ravine nearly fifty feet below, keeping pace with your movements as it clings to the shadows of the crags.</p>